Barkhak28/Barkhak28/README.md

 - **Business Information:** Business name and trade name, business type category (original classification), number of employees, and fee paid for the licence.
 - **Location Information:** Business address and geographic coordinates (if the business is within city limits).

-In total, the dataset contains over 780,000 records, reflecting the city’s active business landscape over 11+ years.
+The dataset contains over 780,000 records, reflecting the city’s active business landscape over 11+ years.
 (Under Licence By-law No. 4450, every business in Vancouver must obtain a valid licence to operate).

 > **Note:** In May 2024, the City streamlined its business licence categories, consolidating 500+ business types into fewer than 100.
 This project’s analysis uses the original categories for consistency across 2013–2024 data.
 (Records from 2013–early 2024 use the pre-consolidation categories, as provided in the open dataset.)
 Data quality considerations from the source were also noted.
 For example, addresses for home-based businesses are partially redacted for privacy, and a unique ID (Licence RSN) is used to identify each licence to avoid any duplication issues.